hannesdelbeke/buttonizer/docs/README.md

 - check if the ui loads, run python code: `import buttonizer`
 - if this works, set up your own configs
   - either modify the included `config.yaml` (easiest to start, but limited)
   - or set `BUTTONIZER_CONFIG_DIRS` env var the path of your config folder. e.g. point it to a folder on dropbox or version control

+### similar projects
+- https://github.com/RivinHD/ScriptToButton button addon for Blender
+- Autodesk Maya's shelf